-Cassidy is a Licensed Professional Counselor Candidate currently pursuing the credentials of Licensed Professional Counselor (LPC).
-She is also pursuing her Certified Addictions Counselor (CAC II) and Domestic Violence Approval.
+Denise is a Licensed Professional Counselor Candidate currently pursuing her Licensed Professional Counselor (LPC) license.
+She is also pursuing her Domestic Violence Approval and her Certified Addictions Specialist license.

 Wanda was born in Guayama, Puerto Rico.
 Her family moved to the San Francisco Bay Area during her teen years where she remained into adulthood.
 She completed her MBA and her undergraduate degree at Indiana Wesleyan University with her Bachelor Degree in Corrections/Addictions Counseling and earned a minor in Criminal Justice.